 The process of sitting requires a complex interaction of your baby’s brain, nerves, muscles, and joints to allow them to balance the body in that position.
 Therefore, sitting prepares the muscles, bones, and joints for subsequent physical development milestones, such as crawling, standing, and walking.

 Research has noted that sitting requires complex postural control by the central nervous system.
 The ability to get into a sitting posture could indicate maturation of the various regions and functions of the brain and spine (3).
 A mature brain is vital for the achievement of other developmental milestones.
-Thus, a healthy ability to sit may also affect other abilities, including non-physical ones, such as cognitive growth and development.
+Thus, a healthy ability to sit may also affect other abilities, including non-physical ones, such as cognitiveiXMental abilities that help one think, learn, remember, or process information. growth and development.

 How To Teach Babies To Sit Up?